jakobzhao/geog595/08_iot/pe2.md

   ```shell
   sudo reboot # reboot Raspberry Pi
   ```
---->

 #### 1.2.4 Test Out Python Codes

-  Now we will learn how to control a Sense HAT using Python codes.
+  Now we will learn how to control Sense Hat and Pi Camera Module using Python codes.
   - To open Python IDE, click [Menu] > [Programming] > [Thonny Python IDE].
   - In your Python program, type in the following lines of code to set up your connection with the Sense HAT:
   ```Python